A spouse's passing away is one of life's most difficult experiences.

 The estate is basically every asset the person owned at the time of their death.

-Being solvent is preferred.
-When the assets are enough to pay the debts, the estate is known as "solvent."
+You want the estae to be solvent When the assets are enough to pay the debts, the estate is known as "solvent."

 Often some money or property is left over as inheritance, which the executor distributes to the heirs.